 You’ve probably heard of jailbreaking on iOS and rooting on Android.
 But, if you had to explain to someone what the difference between the two is, would you be able to?
 Many mobile users think that they are the same thing, and that Jailbreak is especially for iOS and Rooting is for Android.

 The one thing they both have in common is they are both used to eliminate restrictions that come with their respective devices.
-But, have you ever stopped to investigate what the difference between Rooting and Jailbreaking is?
+But, have you ever stopped to investigate what the difference between Rooting Android and Jailbreaking iOS is?

 What is Jailbreaking for iOS?